-Of the 8 Wastes of Lean, transportation waste can be the trickiest to spot.
+Of all the different types of waste, transportation waste can be the trickiest to spot.
 This waste refers to the unnecessary movement of products, equipment, and people.
 Not only does too much transport take away precious time from the production process, it also makes materials/products more susceptible to damage and defects.
 Another pitfall of this waste is it makes for unnecessary work, adds wear and tear to equipment, and can lead to premature fatigue.

 Combating transportation waste:

 - Take a Gemba walk, paying especially close attention to the steps involved in production